-- 79. The date to be taken as the date on which the application is made is normally the date the application is received by the Council, or the date the applicant first notified the Council of their intention to apply, if this is followed up within one month by a properly completed application.
-There are some exceptions to this general rule: - if an applicant has been awarded State Pension Credit which includes a guarantee credit, Income Support, income-based Jobseeker's Allowance, incomerelated Employment and Support Allowance, or Universal Credit and the council tax reduction application is received within one month of the claim for any of the above-listed benefits, the date of application for council tax reduction is the first day of entitlement to one of those benefits; - if an applicant or their partner is in receipt of one of the above-listed benefits when they become liable for council tax for the first time, and the council tax reduction application is received within one month of becoming liable, the date of application for council tax reduction is the date they became liable;
+- 82. The date to be taken as the date on which the application is made is normally the date the application is received by the Council, or the date the applicant first notified the Council of their intention to apply, if this is followed up within one month by a properly completed application.
+There are some exceptions to this general rule: - if an applicant has been awarded State Pension Credit which includes a guarantee credit, Income Support, income-based Jobseeker's Allowance, incomerelated Employment and Support Allowance, or Universal Credit and the council tax reduction application is received within one month of the claim for any of the above-listed benefits, the date of application for council tax reduction is the first day of entitlement to one of those benefits; - if an applicant or their partner is in receipt of one of the above-listed benefits when they become liable for council tax for the first time, and the council tax reduction application is received within one month of becoming liable, the date of application for council tax reduction is the date they became liable; - where a person's council tax banding notification is delayed on moving into a new property, and an application for council tax reduction is made within one month of receiving the banding notification, the date of application is treated as the date on which council tax liability begins; - where a person's council tax liability is decided retrospectively (for example following a tribunal decision), and an application for council tax reduction is

-- where a person's council tax banding notification is delayed on moving into a new property, and an application for council tax reduction is made within one month of receiving the banding notification, the date of application is treated as the date on which council tax liability begins; - where a couple's relationship comes to an end either due to separation or the death of one of them and the former partner was entitled to council tax reduction and the application is made within one month of the death or separation, the date of application for council tax reduction is the date of death or separation; - where an application is not properly completed and is corrected within one month (or longer if the Council considers reasonable) the date of application is the date on which the first contact is made.
-If the incomplete application is not corrected within one month or other reasonable period, the date of application for council tax reduction is the date when sufficient information becomes available to decide the application.
+- made within one month of the retrospective decision notification, the date of application is treated as the date on which council tax liability begins; - where a couple's relationship comes to an end either due to separation or the death of one of them and the former partner was entitled to council tax reduction and the application is made within one month of the death or separation, the date of application for council tax reduction is the date of death or separation; - where an application is not properly completed and is corrected within one month (or longer if the Council considers reasonable) the date of application is the date on which the first contact is made.
+If the incomplete application is not corrected within one month or other reasonable period, the date of application for council tax reduction is the date when sufficient information becomes available to decide the application; - where for any reason the Council's online application form is unavailable the date of application is the date on which first contact is made.